wp-plugins/users-ultra/readme.txt

 <strong>Recent New Features:</strong><br>
 <pre>
-05-21-2014 -- Twitter Sign in/Sign up Authentication with Auto Post.
+05-21-2014 -- Twitter Sign in/Sign up Authentication with Auto Tweet.
 05-20-2014 -- Users are able to delete their avatars .
 05-19-2014 -- Auto Sync with WooCommerce, Shipping and Billing Address.
 05-19-2014 -- Logout Shortcode with custom redirection.